 If you are a current student and interested in becoming a mentor, find out more about what's required and how to register.

 Mentoring follows a structured workshop schedule to help you understand the academic demands of university.
-Information on the program will be available at Welcome Week.
-During Welcome week, mentors can be identified by their yellow ‘duck squad’ t-shirts.
+Information on the program will be available at Faculty Welcome Week.
+During Faculty Welcome Week, mentors can be identified by their yellow ‘duck squad’ t-shirts.

 As part of your mentoring activities, you will be encouraged to keep a reflective journal starting from the first week of lectures.
 This introduces you to the practice of critical reflection about teaching and learning, a significant element of your professional preparation and practice.
 Your journal combines written reflections with other forms of expression, such as visual images, and involves: